EuclidProtocol/docs/docs/Architecture Overview/euclid-messaging-protocol.md

 # Euclid Messaging Protocol

 The Euclid Messaging Protocol is a cross-chain messaging protocol that powers the entire Euclid layer.
-It allow for the communication of any pool with its respective **Virtual Pool**.
+It allows for the communication of any pool with its respective **Virtual Pool**.
 The Messaging Protocol is built on top of [IBC Protocol](https://www.ibcprotocol.dev/) and inherits most of its traits, which are explained below.

 ## High Level Architecture

 All messages transported through the Euclid Messaging Protocol are transported with special data packets that hold Euclid specific messages that can only be decrypted by the VSL and the respective chains in the Euclid system.
-These messages ensure that the Virtual Pools keep track of all activity across the ecosystem on Euclid Pools that emit a message whenever a transaction is performed on it.
+These messages ensure that the Virtual Pools keep track of all activity across the ecosystem on Euclid Pools that emit a message whenever a transaction is performed on them.
 The message is sent to the Virtual Pool that then returns an **acknowledgment** of the message back to the pool with the results of the transaction settlement.

 ``` rust
 pub enum AcknowledgementMsg<S> {